$37.68 $49.99 Buy It Now

 In smaller spaces, selecting lighter tones creates an illusion of openness and volume.
 I recommend shades like beech or maple to brighten up the environment and make it feel more expansive.
 Conversely, in larger rooms, deeper hues can ground the space and add warmth and sophistication.
 For such areas, walnut or espresso provides a rich backdrop that feels inviting and luxurious.

-See also How to color leather furniture
+See also How to remove fuzz balls from furniture

 Natural Light Considerations